believer/advent-of-code/2019/README.md

 # Advent of Code 2019

-This is my second attempt at Advent of Code, my first time around I only lasted a couple of days.
-My language of choice is still ReasonML, same as last year.
+This is my second attempt at Advent of Code 🎅🏻, my first time around I only lasted a couple of days.
+My language of choice is ReasonML, same as last year.

 ## Advent of Code 2019 Story